 All events of this day are held with the support of the official internet portal HIV.gov.
 The human immunodeficiency virus is very new.
 It was discovered in 1983, originating from Africa.
 Since then, it has spread throughout the world, and there is no complete cure for it.

-The National HIV / AIDS and Aging Awareness Day is necessary so that people do not forget about the existence of this virus and take all necessary measures to prevent infection.
+The National HIV / AIDS and Aging Awareness Day is necessary so people do not forget about the existence of this virus and take all necessary measures to prevent infection.

 - HIV infects lymphocytes in the blood, preventing their regeneration.
 When these cells die, the body cannot effectively respond to attacks from disease-causing microbes and viruses.
-Without proper treatment, a person can die from the most common cold.
+Without proper treatment, a person can die from the common cold.

-- HIV is transmitted only in three cases: through sexual contact, through blood and from mother to child.
+- HIV is transmitted only in three cases: through sexual contact, through blood, and from mother to child.

-How to celebrate
+How to take part

 Learn more online about the human immunodeficiency virus and how it works in the body.
 Get tested for HIV/AIDS and make sure you are healthy.
 You can also provide financial support to international organizations fighting this disease.

-When is National HIV/AIDS and Aging Awareness Day celebrated in 2022?
+When is National HIV/AIDS and Aging Awareness Day celebrated in 2023?